Discover Melrose Abbey: Scotland’s Gothic Masterpiece

 Melrose Abbey in the Scottish Borders is one of Scotland’s most significant and visually striking medieval ruins.
 Its history stretches back to 1136, when King David 1st founded the abbey for Cistercian monks, a religious order known for their austere way of life and dedication to manual labour.
+It was part of a broader programme of abbey foundations in the Borders, using monastic patronage to express both piety and royal authority in a contested frontier region.

 The abbey church, looking towards the area where the monks’ choir sat.
 On the right are aisle chapels, often used as burial places by the wealthy.

-Built near the site of an earlier old 7th Century monastery at Old Melrose, the new Melrose Abbey quickly became one of Scotland’s most important spiritual centres.
 The abbey’s Gothic architecture, with its intricately carved stonework, was renowned for its beauty and craftsmanship.
-A surprising amount of this still survives today, despite the passage of time and multiple attacks by invaders.
+A surprising amount of this still survives today, despite the passage of time and repeated attacks by invaders.

 The northern side of the abbey church